canusorn/CarbonFootprintIotProject/.qoder/rules/projectcarbonfootprint.md

 ## Development Guidelines

+### Server Management
+1. **DO NOT START SERVER**: The development server is already running
+   - Do not execute `npm run dev`, `npm start`, or `node server.js`
+   - Do not use `run_in_terminal` to start the server
+   - Server is assumed to be active and accessible
+   - Only make code changes without restarting the server
+   - Assume server is running on port 3000 and MQTT on port 1883

 ### Backend Development
 1. All backend code must be placed in the `node/` directory
 2. Use Express.js for creating REST API endpoints